Colourful Malaysian spices

 Specialty Coffee

-Kuala Lumpur now has one of the most dynamic "Coffee Shop" scenes in Asia.
+Kuala Lumpur now boasts one of the most dynamic coffee shop scenes in Asia.
 Malaysian coffee (Liberica) is making a strong comeback.

 Vegan & Plant-Based

-Vegan Nasi Lemak with mushroom sambal is replacing anchovies in many trendy cafes.
+Vegan Nasi Lemak with mushroom sambal is replacing the anchovies in many trendy cafés.

 Fusion Cuisine

-The rise of "Modern Malaysian" restaurants applying French techniques to indigenous ingredients from Sarawak.
+The rise of "Modern Malaysian" restaurants applying French techniques to native ingredients from Sarawak.

 Frequently Asked Questions (FAQ)

-Yes, Malaysia loves chili.
-However, you can often ask for "Kurang pedas" (less spicy) or "Tak mahu pedas" (no spice).
-Chinese dishes and some Malay curries are milder.
+Yes, Malaysia loves chilli.
+That said, you can often ask for "Kurang pedas" (less spicy) or "Tak mahu pedas" (no spice).
+Chinese dishes and certain Malay curries are milder.

-It is strongly discouraged to drink tap water directly.
-Most homes use filters (like Coway or Cuckoo) or buy bottled water.
+Drinking tap water straight from the tap is strongly discouraged.
+Most households use filters (such as Coway or Cuckoo) or buy bottled water.

 The "King of Fruits".
-It has a very strong smell (prohibited in hotels and transport) but a unique creamy texture.
-It's an acquired taste that Malaysians love.
+It has a very strong smell (banned in hotels and on public transport) but a uniquely creamy texture.
+It is an acquired taste that Malaysians adore.

-Alcohol is available in non-halal restaurants, bars, and dedicated sections of supermarkets.
+Alcohol is available in non-halal restaurants, bars and dedicated supermarket sections.
 Note that it is heavily taxed.
-For more info on outings, see nightlife in Malaysia.
+For more on going out, see nightlife in Malaysia.

 Generally, yes.
-Popular stalls with a high customer turnover are the safest.
-Rely on the hygiene rating displayed by the city council (A, B, or C) on the storefront.
+Popular stalls with a high turnover of customers are the safest.
+Rely on the hygiene grade posted by the local council (A, B or C) on the storefront.

 A basic Nasi Lemak can cost 3-5 MYR.
-A complete meal in a Hawker Center with a drink costs about 10-15 MYR (2-3 €).
+A full meal at a Hawker Centre with a drink costs around 10-15 MYR (2-3 €).

 Yes, in premium supermarkets like B.I.G or Jaya Grocer.
-Expect a significant budget because imported dairy products are expensive.
+Set aside a decent budget, though, as imported dairy products are expensive.

-Join our forum to share your best addresses or ask your questions about food in Malaysia.
+Join our forum to share your favourite spots or ask your questions about food in Malaysia.